timdeschryver/timdeschryver.dev/content/posts/bending-tslint-to-your-needs/index.md

 Keeping these smaller tasks in mind I noticed TSLint could be used for the first two tasks, doing most of the heavy lifting for me.
 This came in handy because I also wanted to dabble with TSLint and AST, or [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), awesome two birds with one stone!

-This post recounts the process I went through to create this new utility which I call rxjs-operator-counter.
+This post recounts the process I went through to create this new utility that I call `rxjs-operator-counter`.

 ### Iterating files inside a project